AsmaHabadi/Task2_Electronics_and_electrical_engineering/README.md

 # Task2_Electronics_and_electrical_engineering
 ## **Description**

-In this task we will use two types of motors, in the first part we will use and operate the DC motor , and in the second part we will use and operate the Micro servo .
+In this task we will use two types of motors, in the first part we will use and operate the DC motor, and in the second part we will use and operate the Micro servo.

 ## Part 1
 ### **Circuit**